startreedata/thirdeye/README.md

 ## Context
 ThirdEye's open-source solution has been proven to be very useful for anomaly detection and root cause analysis across different companies (eg: LinkedIn, Confluent).
 As part of the community, we have seen more and more users have shown interest in using ThirdEye and looking for dedicated support.
 Currently, this is a sub-project** under Apache Pinot with no strong leadership.
 Hence, StarTree decided to take responsibility for  ThirdEye and make its source available under the StarTree Community License, with the goal to build a thriving community around ThirdEye within the StarTree and Apache Pinot communities.

-Note: The current open-source ThirdEye re-uses the license used for Pinot and is tightly coupled with Pinot.
+**Note: The old open-source ThirdEye (Github: https://github.com/project-thirdeye/thirdeye) re-uses the license used for Pinot and is tightly coupled with Pinot.
 Developers need to fork both PInot and ThirdEye to make it work.
 Hence for these reasons, it is called a sub-project even though in GitHub it is an independent project.

 ## Problem: What problem is this solving?
 As we consider taking over leadership of this project we will need to: